GoogleChrome/web.dev/src/site/content/en/blog/sign-in-form-best-practices/index.md

 {% Aside 'caution' %}
 Unfortunately, autofill text (on Chrome for Android, at least) is small, and can't be sized with CSS.
-There's a bug for this at [crbug.com/953689](https://crbug.com/953689).
-If you think this is important, star it!
+[Chromium Issue #953689](https://crbug.com/953689) is tracking the problem.
+If you think this is important, star the issue!
 {% endAside %}